donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Give a Random Item\
 **Type:** Action without value\
-**Description:** Gives the player a random item or a stack of items in a chest.
+**Description:** Gives a player a random item or a stack of items in a chest.

 **Usage example:**
 ```ts